 Jesus, you submitted yourself to humiliation on my behalf; that is why, time and time again, even when I could have been put me to shame, I wasn’t.

-Jesus, you endured unbearable pains so that I do not have to suffer overly much.
+Jesus, you endured unbearable pains so that I do not have to suffer much.
 Lord, every time I ask, you deliver me from all tribulations – mental, physical and spiritual.
-You never fail me.
-Thank you, Lord.
+You never fail me to make my life easier.

 And Jesus, help me never to harm anybody.

-Jesus, you loved me so much that even if I were the only person in the history of the world who needed redemption, you would have died for me.
+Jesus, you loved me so much that even if I were the only person who needed redemption, you would have died for me.
 “The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
-(Gal 2:20, NIV)
+(Gal 2:20, NIV) Thank you, Lord.

 Jesus, why did you create me?
 For Heaven, of course!
 Nothing less!
 Without consulting me, you fashioned me; was it for suffering or for disaster?
 Certainly not!
 You are God, what you do must be for good.
 It cannot be otherwise.